agraqqa/scripts/README.md

 ### 1Password CLI environment variables

-- `OP_SERVICE_ACCOUNT_TOKEN` - the token for the service account that has access to the vault
+- `OP_SERVICE_ACCOUNT_TOKEN` - the token for the service account that has access to the vault.
+If not set, touchID, Apple Watch confirmation or password will be required
 - `OP_VAULT` - the name of the vault where the secrets are stored

 # add-ssh-keys

 [vroom-vroom.fish](add-ssh-keys/vroom-vroom.fish) is a fish script that adds ssh keys to the ssh-agent in a batch mode.
 It wraps `ssh-add` command using custom SSH_ASKPASS_PATH script [ssh_1pass.sh](add-ssh-keys/ssh_1pass.sh).

 It is useful when you have multiple password protected ssh keys and you don't want to add them manually every time you restart your computer